 Due to wide ranging, and often differing problems present throughout the watershed, the issues focused on in each state (DE, MD, NY, PA, VA, and WV) and the District of Columbia may vary.
 To identify the issues in the Chesapeake Bay watershed, the CBCP team performed a three tier multi-scalar analysis using readily available geospatial data.

-The first and largest scale analysis (Tier 1) will be completed across the entire extent of the Chesapeake Bay watershed.
-The analysis will use a number of watershed health indicators, e.g. black duck, wetlands, SAV, and future/projected land use and sea level change, to prioritize high value habitats and restoration needs for the entire watershed and identify broad USACE project types, programs, and authorities that can be utilized to address those needs.
+The first and largest scale analysis (Tier 1) was completed across the entire extent of the Chesapeake Bay watershed.
+The analysis used a number of watershed health indicators, e.g. black duck, wetlands, SAV, and future/projected land use and sea level change, to prioritize high value habitats and restoration needs for the entire watershed and identify broad USACE project types, programs, and authorities that can be utilized to address those needs.

-The intent of the multi-scalar approach in the CBCP is to be able to present at the Bay-wide scale what actions are needed to focus Bay restoration efforts that crosses state lines.
-After completion of each of the analyses, public and private organizations can then align with state and local agencies to discuss which actions will be taken to contribute to restoration efforts at a state and local level.
+The intent of the multi-scalar approach in the CBCP is to present at a Bay-wide scale what actions are needed to focus Bay restoration efforts that crosses state lines.
+With this plan, public and private organizations can then align with state and local agencies to discuss which actions will be taken to contribute to restoration efforts at a state and local level.